 Now fishermen collect old nets to be recycled into carpet tiles.
 The company Net-works is helping those communities.
 Check out what great work they are doing and how it helps the people who live there.

-One of my favourites is bureo they turn the discarded fishing nets into sustainable skateboards, and games.
+One of my favorites is bureo they turn the discarded fishing nets into sustainable skateboards, and games.
 Like the famous Jenga and a sustainable frisbee.
-But my favourite are these slick looking sunnies, they come in three different shapes and many different lenses all made from recycled ghost nets.
+But my favorite are these slick-looking sunnies, they come in three different shapes and many different lenses all made from recycled ghost nets.
 Pretty cool right?

 I am not an affiliate with them, I just think they are doing a great job hence why I promote them here.